gabrielmittag/Bias-Aware-Loss/README.md

 # Bias-Aware Loss for Training Image and Speech Quality Prediction Models from Multiple Dataset

-This repository is the official implementation of "Bias-Aware Loss for Training Image and Speech Quality Prediction Models from Multiple Dataset", submitted to NIPS 2020.
+This repository is the official implementation of "Bias-Aware Loss for Training Image and Speech Quality Prediction Models from Multiple Dataset", submitted to AAAI 2021.

 ## Requirements